Alwen, near Denbigh

 The OS grid reference is SJ 170 610.

-There is a charge for parking in the Coed Moel Famau car park.
+The parking charge in the Coed Moel Famau car park is £2 per day.

 You can buy an annual parking permit for use at these three car parks: